yyk99/offsets2dxf/README.md

-## Create a DXF file from boat offste table
+## Create a DXF file from a boat table of offsets

 ## REQUIRED packagas